StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

     | kerberos_keytab                 | The save path of the Kerberos keytab file. |
     | kerberos_keytab_content         | The Base64-encoded content of the the Kerberos keytab file.
 You can choose to specify either `kerberos_keytab` or `kerberos_keytab_content`. |

-    If your data is stored across multiple HDFS clusters or you have configured multiple Kerberos users, make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and in the load statement you must input `WITH BROKER "<broker_name>"` to specify the broker group you want to use.
+    If you have configured multiple Kerberos users, make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and in the load statement you must input `WITH BROKER "<broker_name>"` to specify the broker group you want to use.
 Additionally, you must open the broker startup script file **start_broker.sh** and modify line 42 of the file to enable the brokers to read the **krb5.conf** file.
 Example:

     ```Plain
     export JAVA_OPTS="-Dlog4j2.formatMsgNoLookups=true -Xmx1024m -Dfile.encoding=UTF-8 -Djava.security.krb5.conf=/etc/krb5.conf"